GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-29-spring-exam-transaction-management.md

 # Spring exam transaction management

 I'm not doing things in the order of the video tutorial but transactions are newer for me so I do them first.
-I do not follow the order of the VMWare document describing the contents of the exam, these are just notes beased on the video tutorial.

 ## Setting up